forTEXT/lab/content/en/lab_team/haeussler/bio.md

 ## Julian Häußler

-</lb>JJulian Häußler ist Wissenschaftlicher Mitarbeiter im fortext lab und arbeitet zur Methodenentwicklung in der Digitalen Literaturwissenschaft.
-In seinem aktuellen Projekt beschäftigt er sich mit der Operationalisierung und Messung von Konflikten in literarischen Texten.
-Seinen Master „Linguistic and Literary Computing” hat er an der TU Darmstadt absolviert.
+</lb>Julian Häußler is a research assistant at the fortext lab and works in the area of method development in digital literary studies.
+Previously, he completed a Master's degree in "Linguistic and Literary Computing" at the TU Darmstadt.
+A current project deals with the operationalization and measurement of conflicts in literary texts.